davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

 These function attributes are supported for ARM targets:

 interrupt

+  .. index:: interrupt function attribute, ARM

-  ``interrupt`` function attribute, ARMUse this attribute to indicate that the specified function is an interrupt handler.
+  Use this attribute to indicate that the specified function is an interrupt handler.
 The compiler generates function entry and exit sequences suitable for use in an interrupt handler when this attribute is present.